Convex cocompact actions in real projective geometry: Introduction

 \begin{definition}[{\cite[Def.\,1.2]{dgk-ccHpq}}] A discrete subgroup $\Gamma$ of $\PO(p,q)$ is \emph{$\HH^{p,q-1}$-convex cocompact} if it acts properly discontinuously with compact quotient on some closed properly convex subset $\C$ of $\HH^{p,q-1}$ with nonempty interior whose ideal boundary $\partiali \C \subset \partial \HH^{p,q-1}$ does not contain any nontrivial projective line segment. \end{definition}

-If $\Gamma$ is irreducible, then any nonempty $\Gamma$-invariant properly convex subset of $\HH^{p,q-1}$ has nonempty interior, and so the nonempty interior requirement in Definition~\ref{def:Hpq-cc} may simply be replaced by the requirement that $\C$ be nonempty.
+If $\Gamma$ acts irreducibly on $\PP(\RR^{p+q})$, then any nonempty $\Gamma$-invariant properly convex subset of $\HH^{p,q-1}$ has nonempty interior, and so the nonempty interior requirement in Definition~\ref{def:Hpq-cc} may simply be replaced by the requirement that $\C$ be nonempty.
 See Section~\ref{subsec:ex-Hpq-cc} for examples.

 For a word hyperbolic group~$\Gamma$, we shall say that a representation $\rho : \Gamma\to\PO(p,q)$ is \emph{$P_1^{p,q}$-Anosov} if it is $P_1$-Anosov as a representation into $\PGL(\RR^{p+q})$.
 We refer to \cite{dgk-ccHpq} for further discussion of this notion.